The People of Primary Care

 I’m also a member of our Groups Team!
 I help develop and facilitate some of patient workshops the HFHT provides.

-How can we learn more about what social workers offer?
+How can we learn more about what pharmacists offer?

 Pharmacists are involved in several HFHT interprofessional workshop series including: